 Q3.3 What are the risks of the programme and are there any plans to mitigate them?
 Will the Eurosystem be monitoring the creditworthiness of the companies behind its bond purchases?

 As with any diversified portfolio of credit instruments, risks from the deterioration of issuers’ credit quality or from issuer defaults cannot be entirely excluded.
-At the same time, the risks of the programme are kept low in particular by (i) setting minimum credit quality criteria at the time of purchase, (ii) ensuring diversification through issuer group limits defined relative to a neutral benchmark, and (iii) by implementing appropriate due diligence procedures and credit risk mitigation measures on an ongoing basis (as with the CBPP3).
+At the same time, the risks of the programme are kept low in particular by (i) setting minimum credit quality criteria at the time of purchase, (ii) ensuring diversification through issuer group limits, and (iii) by implementing appropriate due diligence procedures and credit risk mitigation measures on an ongoing basis (as with the CBPP3).
+The Eurosystem will employ other differentiated measures, such as maturity limits for lower-scoring issuers, to mitigate its climate-related financial risk, as stated in the climate change related FAQs.
 The Eurosystem may also apply additional risk management measures as deemed necessary.

-Q3.4 What does “market capitalisation” mean in the context of the internal benchmark?
+Q3.4 What does “market capitalisation” mean in the context of the pre-defined internal benchmark?

 The term “market capitalisation”, which is relevant in the context of the pre-defined internal benchmark, refers to the nominal outstanding amount of eligible bonds issued by the issuer in question as a share of the entire CSPP-eligible universe.

 As of October 2022, the construction of the benchmark will be further complemented by climate change considerations.
 This will allow the Eurosystem to tilt its corporate bond purchases towards issuers with better climate performance.
 Tilting of Eurosystem corporate bond purchases is detailed in the dedicated FAQs.